Safe mooring distances create a profitable harbour for East Port Said Port

-Using the knowledge of our skilled engineers, experienced captains and innovative simulators, we provided Port Said with a ruleset for safe mooring distances that will reduce the amount of accidents.
+Using the knowledge of our skilled engineers, experienced captains and innovative simulators, we provided East Port Said Port with a ruleset for safe mooring distances that will reduce the amount of accidents.

 This time our assignment requested by SCCT was:

 - To assess the safe mooring distances between moored vessels